What is Accreditation?

 Sierra College is accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC), 428 J Street, Suite 400, Sacramento, CA 95814.

-In addition, Sierra College has received specialized accreditation from the following accreditors:
+In addition to our ACCJC Accreditation, Sierra College has received specialized accreditation from the following accreditors:

 The ACCJC accreditation process provides assurance to the public that the accredited member colleges meet the Standards; the education earned at the institutions is of value to the student who earned it; and employers, trade or profession-related licensing agencies, and other colleges and universities can accept a student’s credential as legitimate.